gaepdit/template-app/README.md

 * Create Web Deploy Publish Profiles for each web server using the "Example-Server.pubxml" file as an example.
 * Configure the following external services as needed:
     - [Azure App registration](https://portal.azure.com/#view/Microsoft_AAD_RegisteredApps/ApplicationsListBlade) to manage employee authentication. *(Add configuration settings in the "AzureAd" section in a server settings file.)*
+      When configuring the app in the Azure Portal, add optional claims for "email", "family_name", and "given_name" under "Token configuration".
     - [Raygun](https://app.raygun.com/) for crash reporting and performance monitoring. *(Add the API key to the "RaygunSettings" section in a server settings file.)*
     - [SonarCloud](https://sonarcloud.io/projects) for code quality and security scanning. *(Update the project key in the "sonarcloud-scan.yml" workflow file and in the badges above.)*
     - [Better Uptime](https://betterstack.com/better-uptime) for site uptime monitoring. *(No app configuration needed.)*